allroundplaya/ML_Project/README.md

 in Ajou University

 ## 3. Outline
 This project is about making American sign language alphabet translator using data from Kaggle.
-We used CNN(Conv2D in keras) to make the model.
+We used CNN(Convolutional Neural Network) to make the model.

 ### Environment
 <li> python 3.6.5.
 (64bit)